 Here’s a quick introduction to how the body reacts to life in space.

 In microgravity, astronauts no longer walk to get to different parts of the spacecraft, they float.
 This means that the bones in the lower part of the body that typically bear weight – the legs, hips and spine – experience a significant decrease in load bearing.
-This reduction leads to bone breakdown and a release of calcium, which is reabsorbed by the body, leaving the bone more brittle and weak.
+This reduction leads to bone breakdown and a release of calcium, leaving the bone more brittle and weak.
 The release of calcium can also increase the risk of kidney stone formation and bone fractures.
 To put it in perspective, postmenopausal women who are untreated for bone loss can lose 1 to 1.5 percent of bone mass in the hip in one year while an astronaut can lose the same amount of hip bone mass in a single month.
 On missions outside Earth’s orbit, radiation exposure may also impact bone loss.

 Although the cardiovascular system generally functions well in space, the heart doesn’t have to work as hard in the microgravity environment.
 Over time, this could lead to deconditioning and a decrease in the size of the heart.
 There is also a concern that space radiation may affect endothelial cells, the lining of blood vessels, which might initiate or accelerate coronary heart disease.